 Ah, clutter!
-How do you decide what to keep and what to get rid of?
-Today I’m sharing with you 5 questions to ask yourself when you are downsizing, minimizing or just feel like you’ve got too much crap!
+How do you decide what to keep and what to get rid of to clear the clutter quickly?
+Today I’m sharing with you 5 questions to ask yourself when you are downsizing, minimizing, or just feel like you’ve got too much crap!

 #1 Did you use it in the last year?

 Our first question is: “did you use it in the last year?”
 It’s important to think about how long it has been since you used something.

 This is actually really helpful for clothing items.
 For example, if you have gone an entire season without wearing something there’s a good chance you’re not going to wear it in the upcoming season.
 Think about why you did not wear it last season.

 It is also a great question to ask when you’re reviewing your kitchen gadgets.
 If you didn’t use something during summer grilling or the holiday season there’s a good chance you’re not going to use it in the year coming up.
 When it’s been more than a year since you’ve used something you may forget that you even have it.

 When you do need that thing in the future it’s possible you’ll just go out and buy it, which of course leads to that layering of the clutter in your home.